zona alto destra

 Fernanda Strozzi was graduated in Mathematics at the University of Pavia, and received her PhD in Chemical Engineering from the University of Twente in the Netherlands in 1997.

-She is a research fellow at the Cattaneo University-LIUC where she is teaching Management and Simulation of Discrete Systems and Mathematical Methods for Industrial Applications.
-Her main research interests include the theory of nonlinear systems, time series analysis, control and stability of dynamical systems, bullwhip effect, complex networks theory and recently she has started to work on sustainability of supply chain and bibliographic networks.
+She is an associate professor at the Cattaneo University-LIUC where she is teaching Introduction to Control Theory and Mathematical Methods for Industrial Applications.
+Her main research interests include the theory of nonlinear systems, time series analysis, control and stability of dynamical systems, bullwhip effect in Supply Chain, complex networks theory and bibliographic networks.